wedapashi/cpp/data_hiding_encapsulation/README.md

-# cpp
-These are C++ Programs scribbled during the knowledge-building of C++ programming.
-I understand and am aware of the fact that thse codes in any form as of today are not suitable/worthy of using in any of the ongoing developments.
+# Data hiding by means of Encapsulation

+In normal terms Encapsulation is defined as wrapping up of data and information under a single unit.
+In Object Oriented Programming, Encapsulation is defined as binding together the data and the functions that manipulates them.

+Encapsulation also lead to data abstraction or hiding, as using encapsulation also hides the data.